 On this page:

-Main actors involved in the debate at the moment are the Ministry of Youth and Sports, the Ministry of Regional Development and Public Administration and the representatives of local (community and county) public authorities.
+Main actors involved in the debate the Ministry of Sports, the Ministry of Public Works, Regional Development and Administration and the representatives of local (community and county) public authorities.

 In 2021, a new Youth Strategy was expected, with a few debates on the strategy initiated in 2020 based on a research paper prepared and presented by the Ministry of Youth and Sports to the National Council for Youth (the advisory body organised by the Ministry in 2020).
 In December 2020 a needs assessment has been provided by the Life Quality Institute to support the elaboration of the strategy in 2021.
 A draft strategy was presented for inter-institutional consultation in 2021 and debated by the National Council for Youth (NCFY), the advisory structure of the Ministry of Youth and Sports, in March 2021.
 In 2022, the consultation processes with the governmental and non-governmental organisations will continue, aiming to have the final project adopted by the end of the year.